microlinkhq/browserless/README.md

 #### options

-See [browserless.goto](/#gotopage-options) to see the full list of supported values and options.
+Check out [browserless.goto](/#gotopage-options) to see the full list of supported values and options.

 ### .text(url, options)